djhmateer/djhmateer.github.io/_posts/2021-01-24-hugo static site generator.md

 - Hugo running on WSL2 on Win 10 for static site generation
 - GitHub for source code
 - Netlify for website hosting
-- Netlify for SSL?
+- DNSimple for a new domain name
-- DNSimple for domain host
+- Netlify or Cloudflare for SSL for new domain name
-- Cloudflare do I need?

 ## Install Hugo and create a blog post